callieclark/Emergency-Food-Access-Index/README.md

 ___

+How to navigate the code:

+1) Generate the data by running all notbooks that start with TT_ and the 1D_ notebooks (these are the baseline scenarios, only necessary to run if you want to compare).
+2) Run the processed_tt_csv_generator.ipynb to create EFAI index output csv.

+Note: to run this for a different city, adjust the data inputs before step 1.

+___

 Please cite the following, if using the data in published work:
 Clark, C., Perfit, C., & Reznickova, A. (2024).
 A multi-dimensional access index: Exploring emergency food assistance in New York City.
 Health & Place, 89, 103319.